- What's On

 How to book

-Come and join us at one of our next Networking Meetings for teachers at Curve.
-This is your opportunity to discuss our programme, workshops and learning offers, to let us know what you would like us to provide in future, to share best practice and network with other teachers.
+Join us at one of our next Networking Meetings for teachers at Curve.
+An opportunity to discuss our programme, workshops and learning offers, to let us know what you would like us to provide in future, to share best practice and network with other teachers.

 “I love the fact that this amazing theatre is so community focused and the opportunities that it offers for both students and teachers is great!
 I love coming to Curve to participate in the Drama Teachers’ Network meetings and I have brought my students for behind the scenes days and workshops, which they have really enjoyed.”